practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 from: https://github.com/AppliedLogicSystems/ALSProlog

-So, check **at least** these requirements individually before compiling ALS Prolog in your Linux target system:
+So, check at least these requirements individually before compiling ALS Prolog in your Linux target system:

 ```
-$ find /usr/include -name "curl.h"  # this is for checking
+$ find /usr/include -name "curl.h"  # this is for checking the curl installation
 $ sudo apt-get install libcurl-devel  # if curl.h can't be found, install it
-$ sudo apt-get install tcl-devel  # this package also has a good chance to be not installed yet
+$ sudo apt-get install tcl-devel  # this package also has a good chance to not be installed yet
 $ sudo apt-get install tk-devel  # this package too
-$ sudo apt-get install ruby  # the compiling of ALS Prolog heavily depends on a Ruby infrastructure, including Ruby Bundle
+$ sudo apt-get install ruby  # the compiling of ALS Prolog heavily depends on a Ruby infrastructure, including Ruby Bundler
 $ sudo apt-get install ruby-devel
 $ sudo apt-get install ruby-bundler
 ```